gandalf-the-gray/anubis-inspect/readme.md

 ```
 **Note: the async test functions will be run concurrently using the Promise API, so feel free to use multiple async functions**

-### Here is a list of the types and their respective type-validator classes
+## Types and their corresponding classes

 ### string - new StringField(fieldName)
 - ### static methods